ovh/docs/pages/cloud/nutanix/34-activate_windows_vm/guide.en-gb.md

 ---
-title: 'Activate Windows Server virtual machines installed in Nutanix by OVHcloud with OVHcloud SPLA licences'
+title: 'Activate Windows Server virtual machines installed on a Nutanix by OVHcloud solution with OVHcloud SPLA licences'
 slug: activate-ovhcloud-windows-licence
 routes:
     canonical: https://docs.ovh.com/gb/en/dedicated/windows-key/
-excerpt: 'Find out how to activate a Windows Server virtual machine installed in Nutanix by OVHcloud with an OVHcloud SPLA licence'
+excerpt: 'Find out how to activate a Windows Server virtual machine installed on a Nutanix by OVHcloud solution with an OVHcloud SPLA licence'
 section: Advanced use
 order: 04
 ---